shouguog/NHLBIGoT/README.md

 # NHLBIGoT
-Genotyping of Transcript at single cell level
+Genotyping of Transcript at single cell level.